-The PEA projects an estimated Net Present Value ("NPV") for the Project on a pre-tax basis of US\$1,037 million using a 10% discount rate, with an Internal Rate of Return ("IRR") of 27%.
-On a post-tax basis, the NPV is projected at US\$616 million using a 10% discount rate, with an Internal Rate of Return ("IRR") of 22%.
-Combined federal taxes, state taxes and royalties are about US\$2,163 million or 32% of earnings before depreciation, interest and taxes ("EBDIT").
+The PEA projects an estimated Net Present Value ("NPV") for the Project on a pre-tax basis of \$1,037 million using a 10% discount rate, with an Internal Rate of Return ("IRR") of 27%.
+On a post-tax basis, the NPV is projected at \$616 million using a 10% discount rate, with an Internal Rate of Return ("IRR") of 22%.
+Combined federal taxes, state taxes and royalties are about \$2,163 million or 32% of earnings before depreciation, interest and taxes ("EBDIT").
 Annual production of CSG and other graphite specialty materials is projected at 55,350 metric tonnes when full production is reached in Year 6.
 The PEA is based on 40 years of indicated and inferred resources grading 7% Cg (graphite) that have been identified in the target exploitation zone to sustain full scale operations, notwithstanding additional potential resources immediately outside the target zone or the broader Graphite Creek property.

-Summary of the Project's Pre-Tax Financial Results (US\$ Million)

-Project Earnings before Depreciation, Interest and Taxes (EBDIT) \$6,696

-Net Cash Flow \$6,268

-NPV of Net Cash Flow at 10% Discount Rate \$1,037

-IRR 27%

-Payback Period in Production Year 4

-Summary of the Project's Post-Tax Financial Results (US\$ Million)

-Project Earnings Post-tax \$4,533

-Capital Outlay and NSR Buyout/Buydown \$433

-Net Cash Flow Post-tax \$4,100

-NPV of Net Cash Flow at 10% Discount Rate \$616

-IRR 22%

-Payback Period in Production Year 4
+Summary of the Project's Pre-Tax Financial Results (US\$ Million) Project Earnings before Depreciation, Interest and Taxes (EBDIT) \$6,696 Net Cash Flow \$6,268 NPV of Net Cash Flow at 10% Discount Rate \$1,037 IRR 27% Payback Period in Production Year 4 Summary of the Project's Post-Tax Financial Results (US\$ Million) Summary of the Project's Post-Tax Financial Results (US\$ Million) Summary of the Project's Post-Tax Financial Results (US\$ Million) Project Earnings Post-tax \$4,533 \$4,533 \$433 Project Earnings Post-tax Project Earnings Post-tax Capital Outlay and NSR Buyout/Buydown \$433 Project Earnings Post-tax Capital Outlay and NSR Buyout/Buydown Net Cash Flow Post-tax \$433 \$4,100

-Pending a detailed graphite market study, the PEA is based on a selling price of US\$6,200 per tonne for CSG and an average selling price of US\$1,500 per tonne for Purified Graphite Powders.
-The Project's average blended price of its manufactured products is expected to be US\$5,054 per tonne, ex plant, on a 2016 constant US dollar basis.
-This is expected to generate cash earnings of US\$182 million per year on sales of US\$280 million at full capacity with a consolidated operating margin ("EBDIT") of 63% on sales.
-CSG will dominate output, and is expected to account for 75% of sales volume and 93% of sales revenue, or US\$260 million, of the total.
-Purified graphite powders will account for the balance with sales of US\$20 million.
+Pending a detailed graphite market study, the PEA is based on a selling price of \$6,200 per tonne for CSG and an average selling price of \$1,500 per tonne for Purified Graphite Powders.
+The Project's average blended price of its manufactured products is expected to be \$5,054 per tonne, ex plant, on a 2016 constant US dollar basis.
+This is expected to generate cash earnings of \$182 million per year on sales of \$280 million at full capacity with a consolidated operating margin ("EBDIT") of 63% on sales.
+CSG will dominate output and is expected to account for 75% of sales volume and 93% of sales revenue, or \$260 million, of the total.
+Purified graphite powders will account for the balance with sales of \$20 million.